Home » CDL Training Resources » CDL Study Guide – 2024 » Truck Driving Terminology

 Truck Driving Terminology

 Each profession has its own set of words and phrases that help members of the profession communicate with each other effectively.
 Like doctors, lawyers and pilots, truck drivers also have their own special language they use to communicate.
-Our CDL training programs introduce new drivers to the terminology they will use as professional truck drivers.
+Your CDL training program will introduce you to the terminology you’ll use as professional truck driver.
 This special “lingo” is spoken by carriers, drivers and even the staff at truck stops.
 It’s just another part of the lifestyle that makes professional truck driving rewarding.

 Definitions